πΊοΈ Understanding Levels

 - Click Create

-You should now see a new level with a basic sky, sun (directional light), and fog.
-The viewport shows a simple blue gradient sky.
+You should now see a new level with a floor plane, a sky, a sun (directional light), and fog.
+The viewport shows a simple gradient sky over a flat ground plane.

-If your viewport is black or shows nothing, you might have accidentally chosen "Empty Level" instead of "Default."
-Press Alt + P to play in editor—if it's completely dark, that confirms it.
-Exit play mode and try creating a new Default level.
+If your viewport is black or shows nothing, you might have accidentally chosen "Empty Level" instead of "Basic."
+An Empty Level has no lighting at all.
+Exit and try creating a new Basic level.

 - Look at the Outliner panel (usually on the right side)